Complex Langevin and other approaches to the sign problem in quantum many-body physics: Approaches to the sign problem: from reweighting to complex Langevin

+Inspired by these studies, the same principle has been followed in non-relativistic physics in recent years.
+More specifically, it has been applied to chemical potential and mass asymmetries~\cite{Roscher:2013aqa, PhysRevLett.110.130404, PhysRevA.92.063609, PhysRevLett.114.050404, PRD96094506}.
+An example is shown in the center and right panel of \figref{ComplexPlaneMethodsResults} where the magnetization $m$ (in units of the noninteracting density $n_0$) of one-dimensional non-relativistic spin-$1/2$ fermions at several values of the chemical potential $\mu$ (given in units of the inverse temperature $\beta=1/T$) is depicted.
+In this case, calculations avoiding the sign problem are possible at imaginary chemical potential asymmetry $h_I$ (center panel).
+To obtain the results for real asymmetry~$h$ (right panel), an ansatz for the magnetization in terms of a function is first fitted to the data for imaginary asymmetry (center panel) and then analytically continued to real asymmetry~$h$.

+Here, $h=\mu_{\uparrow}-\mu_{\downarrow}$ is the difference in the chemical potentials of the spin-up and spin-down component.
+Similarly to the case of finite baryon chemical potential in QCD, it is not possible to compute the magnetization as a function of chemical potential asymmetry at zero temperature with this approach.
+In fact, it is only possible to reach values in the regime~$|h|/T < \pi$ because of the $2\pi$-periodicity of non-relativistic fermions at finite temperature~\cite{PhysRevLett.110.130404}.
+As already stated above, the basic idea of ``taking a detour in the complex plane of the parameter space" is not limited to chemical potentials.
+In fact, the energy equation of state of 1D non-relativistic two-component fermions coming with different masses has been successfully studied in Ref.~\cite{PRD96094506} using an imaginary mass difference.
+Other interesting applications, such as imaginary angular velocity coupled to angular momentum, remain unexplored to date but could in principle also be studied in this way.

-It should be pointed out that, for small asymmetries, one can avoid the problem of analytic continuation completely by performing a Taylor expansion in the asymmetry (around vanishing asymmetry, of course).
-Such an approach, advocated in Ref.~\cite{deForcrand:2007rq} and used in Ref.~\cite{Endrodi:2011gv} for QCD at finite chemical potential, can be very efficient (to the extent that the static response functions that result from the Taylor expansion can be calculated in a statistically controlled manner).
-The effort on the QCD side has been pushed to sixth order in the baryon chemical potential by the Bielefeld-BNL-CCNU collaboration, as shown in Ref.~\cite{Sharma:2017jwb}.
+It should be pointed out that, for small asymmetries, one can avoid the problem of analytic continuation completely by performing a Taylor expansion of the path integral around vanishing asymmetry, where calculations can be carried out without a sign problem.
+This approach has been successfully employed in many finite-temperature lattice QCD studies at finite baryon chemical potential to compute the equation of state and extract the phase structure, at least at small baryon chemical potential.
+See Refs.~\cite{Allton:2003vx,Ejiri:2005uv,deForcrand:2007rq,Endrodi:2011gv} for ground-breaking studies of 2- and (2+1)-flavor QCD with this approach and Refs.~\cite{Bazavov:2017dus,Sharma:2017jwb} for recent state-of-the-art results.
+For example, we can exploit the relation between the baryon density~$n_{\rm B}$ and the QCD partition function~$\mathcal Z$:

+where~$V$ is the spatial volume and the temperature is introduced to render the expression dimensionless.
+At finite baryon chemical potential~$\mu_{\rm B}$, the partition function is invariant under~$\mu_{\rm B}\to-\mu_{\rm B}$ and therefore the density can be written as a series in odd powers of~$({\mu_B}/T)^2$.
+The coefficients of this series can then be computed rigorously with stochastic methods by realizing that they are directly related to derivatives of~$\ln {\mathcal Z}$ with respect to~$\mu_{\rm B}$ evaluated at~$\mu_{\rm B}=0$.
+Moreover, the pressure equation of state can eventually be obtained by integrating the density with respect to~$\mu_{\rm B}$ since~$p = (T/V)\ln{\mathcal Z}$.